-If your child has a demand avoidant profile their need to be in control may drive them to avoid the demands of homework.
+If a child has a demand avoidant profile their need to be in control may drive them to avoid the demands of homework.
 The PDA Society have further information, including strategies to try at home."
 Considering the holistic needs of our pupil population in this way, leads us to conclude that pupils will not be 'sanctioned' for not completing homework.
 Instead teachers will use incentives and motivational devices; including our Token Economy (see Behaviour Policy) to reward and encourage children to complete homework that supports their independence and learning.
+Northumberland PRU takes a view that there must also be scope for recognition of attempting homework even if it is not fully completed.